 A study of the principles and methods of analytical chemistry by the methods of volumetric and gravimetric analysis, precipitimetry, acidimetry and oxidation- reduction titrations.
-Laboratory is included.
 Prerequisite: CH 112, or consent of the instructor.
 (Fall, even years)

 CH 251 Organic Chemistry I